• Skip to primary navigation

 Disclosure: This blog contains Amazon and Target affiliate links.
 I receive a very small percentage of the purchase price at no additional cost to you on anything you buy through these links.
 Thank you for your support!

-This gem of a recipe for Dilly Snack Mix is fully credited to my awesome sister-in-law Kris who shared it with me about 8 years ago, when Big Sis was just starting school.
-She said it would be a big hit with the teachers, being one herself.
-So from that day on, I started making this to share with teachers, friends and family alike on holidays and other special occasions.
+Full credit for this gem of a recipe for Dilly Snack Mix goes to my awesome sister-in-law Kris.
+She shared it with me about 8 years ago when Big Sis was just starting school.
+Kris said it would be a big hit with the teachers, being one herself.
+So from that day on, I started making this to share with anyone I could think of.
+It was as instant hit with teachers, friends and family on holidays and other special occasions.
 I know it’s a hit because every time I share some, I always get requests for the recipe.
 So here it is, transferred from my sis’ handwritten recipe she so sweetly shared with me.
 Love ya, Kris!

 You HAVE to try out this irresistible dilly snack mix, perfect for sharing or hoarding all to yourself. ;)